 The Keyfactor Command Management Portal uses an application pool under IIS to operate.
 This application pool runs in the context of an Active Directory service account.

-Users assigned to this role will be granted permission on each of the schemas (dbo, ssl, ssh, cms_agents, etc.) and permission on the encryption certificate in SQL through the keyfactor_db_role which is created during configuration.
+The user with this role will be granted permission on each of the SQL schemas (dbo, ssl, ssh, cms\agents, etc.) and permission on the encryption certificate in SQL through the keyfactor\db\role which is created during configuration.